zolrath/wemux/README.md

     same tmux session.

 ## How To Install
-  Git clone this repo to your desired location.
-The rest of this readme will operate under the assumption you'll place it in `wemux` in your `/usr/local/share` directory.
+  The rest of this readme will operate under the assumption you'll place wemux in `wemux/` in your `/usr/local/share` directory.
+To make wemux available for all users, perform the following steps, using sudo as required:

+  Git clone this repo.

     git clone git://github.com/zolrath/wemux.git /usr/local/share/wemux